winnibear12/assignment2.github.io/README.md

 ### Purpose : To give information about how to host a resume on Github pages to Computer Science students.

-Audience: CS Student

-Venue: README in GitHub Pages

-Purpose: Explain how to host a resume on GitHub Pages.

-Additional purpose: Introduce and demonstrate the principles of Andrew Etter's

-book Modern Technical Writing

-Desired Reaction: Understood the information

-Vocabulary: Concise

-Tone: Objective

 ---
 ## Prerequisites